 The state of Kentucky comes down hard on individuals who are found behind the wheel in possession of alcohol or found driving while under the influence of alcohol.
 Any time a driver has a BAC level higher than 0.08%, the law comes down hard.

 If you were charged with a DUI or DWI and feel the charges were falsified or inaccurate or that you were punished too severely for your situation, our law office may be able to fight the charges.
 Police officers often come down too harshly on drivers they feel have been drinking.
 There’s also the fact that breathalyzer results are not always accurate.
-A DUI arrest doesn’t have to be a life sentence.

 When we receive a traffic ticket, we know right away if we’re guilty of the action we’re being charged with.
 Most tickets are given fairly, but sometimes the police officer makes a mistake or is having a bad day and issues out a violation unfairly.
 In these instances, a criminal defense attorney can fight against the violation and potentially remove it from a driver’s record.